ELLDER054/rusty-gizmo/README.md

 cd rusty-gizmo
 cargo install --path .
 ```
-Now you can use the `rustygizmo` command to run gizmo files.
+Now you can use the `gizmoc` command to run gizmo files.
 ```
 gizmoc file.gizmo
 ```